Manually Changing the beaTunes Memory Configuration on Windows

 But before you do anything else, make sure you have shut down beaTunes.

-Both files are located in the beaTunes3 installation directory,
+Both files are located in the beaTunes3 installation directory, typically in

 One is named

 - This parameter specifies the maximum heap size of the Java beaTunes3 process.
 By changing this parameter you can grant more or less memory to beaTunes.
 Typically this parameter is less than 1000m, meaning less than 1000 megabytes.

 - Change the

 -Xmxparameter to a higher value, e.g. to